In the city where George Floyd was killed, the mayor struggles to keep his job in a tough reelection race

 It was a scene remarkably similar to others that have played out in the 17 months since Floyd’s murder.
 In a state where people take pride in being “Minnesota nice,” Frey has become a frequent punching bag for angry and frustrated residents who have blamed him for the city’s violent crime spike, flailing police department and deep, roiling racial inequalities.

 Frey, who is up for reelection Tuesday, has been booed and heckled by activists demanding he defund the police, instead of merely reform the department as he has proposed.
 In the days after Floyd’s May 25, 2020, death, hundreds of protesters marched to Frey’s apartment near downtown Minneapolis to demand sweeping changes to policing in the city.
 When Frey, who had stepped outside to address the group, refused to commit to abolishing the police department, the crowd erupted in anger.
 “Shame!
-Shame!” they chanted, as Frey retreated to his home.
+Shame!” they chanted.

 Others argue that Frey, who has sole oversight of the police department as mayor, has done little to stem the city’s wave of violent crime.
 Frey has been confronted during public appearances by residents who have demanded to know why there are not more police on the streets and why there have not been more arrests in response to the rising number of shootings and homicides.